milesstoetzner/stoetzms-ghostfolio-importer/.github/README.md

 ### None

-Export transactions not for a specific provider using the internal transaction format.
+Export transactions not for a specific provider but using the internal transaction format.

 | Option          | Mandatory | Value     | Description |
 | --------------- | --------- | --------- | ----------- |